hello-githubbaby/FinOps-Guardian/README.md

 🧩 Core Design Principles

-Separation of concerns
+1.Separation of concerns

-Deterministic logic before AI reasoning
+2.Deterministic logic before AI reasoning

-Human-in-the-loop by default
+3.Human-in-the-loop by default

-No direct financial actions
+4.No direct financial actions

-Clear audit trail
+5.Clear audit trail

 This mirrors how real fintech systems are designed.